Sage-is/WEB-Sage.Education-docs/docs/team.md

 ##  Meet Our Team!

-Our team is a passionate group of individuals dedicated to advancing the Sage WebUI project.
+Our team is a passionate group of individuals dedicated to advancing the Sage.is AI-UI project.
 Each member brings unique skills and expertise, contributing to our shared mission of democratizing AI technology.

 ### Important Note: